 They'll never feel that little surge of national pride when a goalscorer's name flashed up in green on Aertel.
 Oh those heady days when both Robbie Keane and teletext were in their prime.

 2. Parading through the village with the cup out the car sunroof

 There was no greater achievement than winning the Ráth Chairn u10 7-a-side and then driving home through every town and village you could think of to show off your reward.
 It's probably not even allowed any more.

 4. The sun glimmering off Shane Byrne's mullet as he prepared to throw to a lineout

-Rory Best - a great hooker but weak on the hair front.
-Shane Byrne, however; now there was a man with a head worth celebrating.
+We've had great hookers before and since.
+But Shane Byrne, now there was a man with a head worth celebrating.

 5. Searching for months to find the bottom half the sticker needed to complete your Premier League Sticker Book